nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 This problem follows the <b>[0/1 Knapsack pattern](#pattern-1-01-knapsack)</b> and is quite similar to <b>[Subset Sum](#🔎-subset-sum-medium)</b>.
 The only difference in this problem is that we need to count the number of subsets, whereas in <b>[Subset Sum](#🔎-subset-sum-medium)</b> we only wanted to know if a subset with the given sum existed.

-A basic <b>brute-force</b> solution could be to try all subsets of the given numbers to count the subsets that have a sum equal to `S`.
+A basic <b>brute-force</b> solutionMimicPQ could be to try all subsets of the given numbers to count the subsets that have a sum equal to `S`.
 So our <b>brute-force</b> algorithm will look like:

 ```js
 for each number 'i'